 - Acting for various claimants following missed diagnosis of orthopaedic injuries;

-- Advising and drafting pleadings for a claimant on issues of consent and surgical negligence arising out of failed knee surgery;
+- Advising for a claimant on issues of consent and surgical negligence arising out of failed knee surgery.

 - Erasmus Scholar (2005)